sciactive/nymphjs/packages/client/README.md

 npm install --save @nymphjs/client
 ```

-This package is the Nymph client for browsers.
+This package is the Nymph client for browsers and Node.js, but requires at least Node.js 22 to be used in Node.
 You can find ES modules in `dist`, or TS source in `src`.
-There is also a **[Node.js client](https://github.com/sciactive/nymphjs/packages/client-node)**.

 ## Usage